sparsick/k8s-dev-survival-kit-talk/README.md

 The demo application  based on Java and Spring Boot is in folder 'sample-app'.

+Furthermore, there exists an sample how to mock dependeted systems for the local development with Mockserver.

 ## Tools, that are shown in the presentation
 - [Docker CE](https://docs.docker.com/get-started/overview/)
 - [Docker Maven Plugin](https://dmp.fabric8.io/)